Reinforcement Learning for Traffic Signal Control

 Overview Slides

 Research Problems: All papers/ How to design reward?/ How to learn faster?/ How to build a real simulator?
+How to transfer from one environment to another?

 Control Scenarios: Single intersection/ Multiple intersections